mycig-lang/.github/profile/README.md

 Until I self-host Mycig, I plan to use F#.

-All of Mycig is developped by me, [devtolog](https://github.com/devtolog).
+All of Rectol is developped by me, [devtolog](https://github.com/devtolog).
 So it will take to develop for a long time.

 since 2/15/2026